Output Your Project

 Add Custom Styles to Refine the Layout

-Where a variable is not available, you can instead add custom CSS to your content/_assets/styles/custom.css file to achieve the desired result.
+When a pre-defined variable is not available, you can instead add custom CSS to your content/_assets/styles/custom.css file to achieve the desired result.
 You can target changes to only the print output by wrapping your CSS rules in a .

 For example, this would hide all video elements in the print output: